Deception in the Name of Animal Rights

 This was proof, people thought.
 Images do not lie.
 This barbarian practice, they concluded, had to be stopped.
 A storm of outrage and protest arose everywhere the film was shown.
 Later, doubts were raised about the film.
 Was it authentic? the judicial system got involved, and it was demonsrated that two of the three men in the film were in fact members of the film crew.
 The third man was a certain Mr. Poirier, who gave the following testimony: "'I, the undersigned, Gustave A. Poirier, of the Magdalen Islands, declare having been employed by a group of photographers, one of which had a beard, around March 4, 1964, to skin a large seal for a film.
 I solemnly swear before witnesses that I was asked to torment the said seal, and not to use a stick, but just to use a knife to carry out this operation, where in normal practice, a stick is used to first kill the seals before skinning them'"1

 1981, Silver Springs, Maryland.
-In a campaign that made PETA a multi-million dollar organization and a household name, the lab of Edward Taub, an award-winning researcher, whose work has helped to greatly improve the lives of stroke and brain-injury victims, was infiltrated by Alex Pacheco of PETA.
-Posing as an intern, Pacheco called authorities to the lab, who were shocked by the filth and neglect they found the monkeys in.
+In a campaign that made PETA a multi-million dollar organization and a household name, the lab of Edward Taub, an award-winning researcher, whose work has helped to greatly improve the lives of stroke and brain-injury victims, was infiltrated by Alex Pacheco of PETA, posing as an intern.
+After obtaining his job, Pacheco called authorities to the lab to see research monkeys living in filth.
 A media circus ensued, and Taub was charged with 119 counts of animal cruelty.
 The monkeys were removed from his lab and the National Institutes of Health (NIH) rescinded Taub's funding.

 If PETA had been hoping Taub wouldn't fight back, they were sorely mistaken.
 None of the 119 charges held up against Taubs.
-He was exonerated publicly and legally, and his funding was reinstated by the NIH.
-Yet even today, the Silver Spring monkeys are used in animal rights campaigns, and you will not hear of Taub's exoneration, or the important work he has done and been honored for since.
+He was exonerated publicly and legally, and his funding was eventually reinstated by the NIH.
+Yet even today, the Silver Spring monkeys are used in animal rights campaigns, and you will not hear of Taub's exoneration, or the value of his work or the honors that have been bestowed upon him.

-Rokke was hired as a veterinary assistant by Dr. Baker in 1996 while waiting to secure employment at Huntington Life Sciences as part of PETA's campaign against biomedical research (trial link).
+Rokke was hired as a veterinary assistant by Dr. Baker in 1996 while waiting to secure employment at Huntington Life Sciences, a job that also ended with videotape and a PETA campaign, this one aimed at biomedical research .
 Almost immediately, she began seeing Dr. Baker commit acts of "abuse" against the pets he was caring for.
 Rokke surreptitiously videotaped Dr. Baker, shooting hundreds of hours of tape with a camera hidden in her handbag.